gbdevw/kubernetes-webservices-springboot-apachecxf/README.md

 This project shows how to run a simple containerized Spring Boot & Apache CXF web service on Kubernetes.

+### Features

+- Simple webservice application with Spring Boot and Apache CXF
+- wsdl2java Maven plugin setup to work in a WSDL-first fashion and generate webservice java classes with mvn generate-sources phase
+- Simple containerization of the application
+- Simple deployment on Kubernetes using standard features

 ### Run locally

 Use the public docker image :